Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: General Configuration-Space Lagrangian (CSL)

 \subsection{General CSL Euler--Lagrange equations}

-As in Sec.~\ref{sec:IMHDmicro} we work in the current coordinates $\vec{x}$ and use the Eulerian variations $\delta$ introduced by Newcomb \cite{Newcomb_62,Dewar_70}, which are such that $\delta\vec{x} \equiv 0$.
+In the following, $\delta L/\delta f$ represents the standard \emph{functional derivative} of $L$ with respect to an arbitrary field $f$, see e.g. the review by Morrison. \cite{Morrison_98} In Sec.~\ref{sec:IMHDmicro} we showed that the Eulerian constraint variations could be verified without any appeal to the Lagrangian picture.
+It is also well known \cite{Newcomb_62,Dewar_70} that Hamilton's Principle can be applied using only the current coordinates $\vec{x}$ and Eulerian variations $\delta$.
 Thus, for variations of compact support localized in time and space so that boundary terms can be omitted, the variation in the action integral \eqref{eq:Actiondef} is